DLinIoTedge/dltrainBook/Tool-Set/gpu/Readme.md

 Execute the code given below to check if CUDA is working or not.
 Now we are ready to run CUDA C/C++ code right in your Notebook.

+A kernel must be written to do the work of a single iteration of the loop.
+Because the  kernel  will  ignore  other  running  kernels,  the  execution configuration  must ensure  that  the  kernel  executes  the  correct  number of  times,  for  example,  the number of times the loop would have iterated.

 ##  1.7 step 7
 ###  Example 1 ( cu file )